 - finding it hard to wait their turn

-A child who is diagnosed with ADHD will often have symptoms for more than 6 months and behave in ways not considered normal for a child of their age.
+A child who is diagnosed with ADHD will often have symptoms for

 Treatment to manage symptoms is essential as the condition can negatively impact someone’s life without it.